belvo-finance-opensource/biometric-pix-ios-sdk/README.md

 ## License

 This package is available under a custom license.
-See the [LICENSE.txt](LICENSE.txt) file for more information.
+See the [LICENSE](LICENSE.txt) file for more information.

 Copyright (c) 2025 Belvo